jiriklepl/noarr-mpi/README.md

 ./run.sh gemm-mpi
 ```

-Again, you can use the `USE_SLURM` variable to run the experiment on a Slurm cluster.
+Again, you can use the `USE_SLURM` variable to run the experiment on a Slurm cluster or the `NUM_NODES` and `NUM_TASKS` variables to control the number of nodes and MPI processes.

 ## License